mferrick10/kickstarter_analysis/README.md

 Module 1 Kickstarter Analysis Challenge File [Module_1_Challenge.xlsx](Module_1_Challenge.xlsx)

-Play campaigns with goals of $5000 or less have the highest chance of success with an average of 67%.
+Kickstarter play campaigns with goals of $5000 or less have the highest chance of success with an average of 67%.
 Kickstarter play campaigns with goals higher than $5,000 had roughly the same success and failure percentages with the outcomes favoring failure beyond $45,000.
 Throughout the intial goal ranges, canceled projects had a direct correlation to the increase in goal amounts, with it starting at just 4% for less than $1,000 and ending with 23%